nlarios/antaeus/README.md

 ## Testing
-Both unit and integration tests implemented
+Both unit and integration tests are implemented
-Almost every function of the core module has its own unit test.
+Almost every method of the core module has its own unit test.

-##Conclusion
+*Most important test classes:*

+* `BillingServiceTest`
+Unit tests for BillingService, billing of all customer, billing of specific customer
+* `BillingPaymentProviderTest`
+Unit test for BillingPaymentProvider charge
+* `PaymentSchedulerIntegrationTest`
+Integration test for scheduler.
+It runs the scheduler for specific date, one second later.
+It waits one second and check if the billing table has new records.

+## Conclusion
 Antaeus was pretty mighty but as he couldn't beat Hercules, he couldn't run away from the even mightier Pleo's payment service.
 At the first of every month he has to pay his pending invoices!